florimondmanca/asgi-lifespan/README.md

 curio.run(main)
 ```

-By running `$ python main.py`, you will get the following output:
+Run `$ python main.py` in your terminal, and you should get the following output:

 ```console
 Starting up...
 We're in!
 Shutting down...
 ```

-## Installation

-Soon available on PyPI.

 ## License